-With over 36 years of collective experience, the Las Vegas uncontested divorce lawyers at Mills & Anderson are particularly knowledgeable in all aspects of family and divorce law, including uncontested and contested divorce, alimony, child custody, and child support.
-Our Las Vegas uncontested divorce attorneys have successfully represented both male and female clients in Las Vegas, Boulder City, Henderson, Mesquite, and other cities within Clark County, Nevada.
+With over 36 years of collective experience, the Las Vegas uncontested divorce attorneys at Mills & Anderson are particularly knowledgeable in all aspects of family and divorce law, including uncontested and contested divorce, alimony, child custody, and child support.
+Our Las Vegas uncontested divorce lawyers have successfully represented both male and female clients in Las Vegas, Boulder City, Henderson, Mesquite, and other cities within Clark County, Nevada.
 Contact (702) 386-0030 or submit an online form to schedule your consultation today.
 All consultations are completely confidential.

 - What is an Uncontested Divorce?

 - Who Can Get an Uncontested Divorce in Nevada?

 - divorce/uncontested-divorce/What are the Grounds for Divorce in Nevada?

 - What Could Complicate an Uncontested Divorce?

 - Where Can I Learn More about Uncontested Divorces?

 An uncontested divorce is common, and in most instances, the least expensive one in Nevada and usually the quickest.
-As such, this method usually results in significant savings due to less attorney’s fees and fewer court costs.
+As such, this method usually results in significant savings due to less lawyer’s fees and fewer court costs.
 It is permitted when both spouses are able to agree on all terms, such as;

 - Division of their community property and debt,